Will Glitches In Medicare's 'Plan Finder' Leave Some Seniors Stuck In The Wrong Plan?

 Fifteen Senate Democrats, led by Casey, sent a letter this week to Medicare Administrator Seema Verma asking the agency to "widely publicize the existing [special enrollment period] for people who were misled by information" in the Medicare Plan Finder and to make switching plans easy.

-In a written statement to Kaiser Health News Wednesday, a CMS spokesman noted that Medicare has always provided extra time for certain people to enroll, for a number of specific reasons.
+In a written statement to Kaiser Health News on Wednesday, a CMS spokesman noted that Medicare has always provided extra time for certain people to enroll, for a number of specific reasons.
 In keeping with that policy, Medicare beneficiaries will be able to get a special enrollment period related to Plan Finder issues anytime next year, according to the statement.

 They can "call 1-800-MEDICARE and explain to our call center representatives that they have an issue with their plan choice.
 It is not CMS's expectation that beneficiaries will have documentation or screenshots," according to the CMS statement.
 Beneficiaries will be able to start the process of changing plans during that call, CMS said

-Yet some critics fear that applying for a special enrollment period because of Plan Finder's mistakes could be tricky — Trump administration officials have continued to defend the accuracy of the website tool.
+Yet some critics fear that applying for a special enrollment period because of Plan Finder's mistakes could be tricky.
+Trump administration officials have continued to defend the accuracy of the website tool.

 In the CMS blog article posted Nov.
 27, Medicare officials described the information on Plan Finder as "the most current and accurate information on premiums, deductibles and cost sharing that Medicare Advantage and Prescription Drug Plans provide."
 They seemed to shrug off the widespread complaints about Plan Finder, noting that the "information changes frequently because plans regularly update drug formularies and renegotiate drug prices."